akeneo/sfcc-helpcenter/README.md

 make build
 ```

-This is only building the documentation.
+This command is only here to build the documentation.
 The documentation is not available with this command, as it does not launch the HTTP server.

 ### Build and launch HTTP server with docker